NBISweden/module-repository-submission-dm-practices/_episodes/05-exercise-ENA-submission-webin.md

 Out of these, we will make use of the following options:

   `-context`: the submission type (genome, transcriptome, sequence or reads)
   `-userName`: the Webin submission account name.
   `-password`: the Webin submission account password.
   `-manifest`: the manifest file name.
   `-outputDir`: directory for output files.
   `-inputDir`: input directory for files declared in manifest file.
   `-validate`: validates the files defined in the manifest file.
   `-submit`: validates and submits the files defined in the manifest file.
   `-test`: use Webin test service instead of the production service.

 Please note that the Webin upload area is shared between test and production services, and that test submission files will not be archived.
-`-help`: detailed information about the different options.

-* For more details about the command line options of Webin-CLI, please follow this link: [https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options).
+For more details about the command line options of Webin-CLI, please follow this link: [https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options](https://ena-docs.readthedocs.io/en/latest/submit/general-guide/webin-cli.html#command-line-options).

 First we will do a validation (-validate option) to the test server (-test option), using `data` folder as both input and output directory.
 * Copy or type the command below, and replace the `Webin-XXX` and `myPassword` with your own webin username and password, respectively: